caestradaa/covid_fatality_in_Col/README.md

 2.Vacunación     12         33.672
 ```
 -->
 The two datasets were loaded to a database called "CovidColombia" created on a local server using Microsoft SQL Server.
 Two tables were created: "Cases" and "Vaccinations", corresponding to each CSV file.
-As shown above, there were inconsistencies in the transformation of the data types and erroneous data was written in the null records of date fields.
+As shown above, erroneous data was written in the null records of date fields.
 That and other bugs were fixed in data cleaning.

 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Raw_dataset_preview_Casos_Data_errors.png "Raw data preview")